It's in a "public beta" state! Backwards-incompatible changes are still possible!

 mutation.

-Here we create a new session with new random address and asking the server to return session's id, expiration time and new addresses email address
+Here we create a new Session with new random Address and asking the server to return session's id, expiration time and new Addresses email address

 mutation {